yurusanP/cp/src/d02/cf1793/notes.md

 Trivial.

 Avoid using `double` if possible.
 It seems that the server has a different precision from the one on my local machine.

+## (b) Fedya and Array

+Note that the local minimums and maximums alternates.

+We just consider a special case where the array contain 1 local minimum and 1 local maximum.